thongnt99/learned-sparse-retrieval/README.md

 ## Training and inference instructions

-### 1. Install libraries and dependencies:
+### 1. Create conda environment and install dependencies:

-- create `conda` environemt:
+Create `conda` environemt:
 ```
 conda create --name lsr python=3.9.12
 conda activate lsr
 ```
-- install dependencies with `pip`
+Install dependencies with `pip`
 ```
 pip install -r requirements.txt
 ```

 ### 2. Downwload/generate datasets

-Our framework provides the flexibility to load datasets from various sources, including local datasets hosted on your machine, datasets hosted on remote servers accessible via a link, datasets provided by `ir_datasets`, and datasets provided by Hugging Face's `dataset`.

-We have included all pre-defined dataset configurations you need to reproduce our experiments under `lsr/configs/dataset`.
-For publicly available datasets, our framework automatically downloads and places them in the correct directories.
-However, for private or licensed datasets or datasets requiring additional preprocessing, you will need to manually obtain the files and place them in the appropriate directory.
+ We have included all pre-defined dataset configurations under `lsr/configs/dataset`.
+Before starting training, ensure that you have the `ir_datasets` and (huggingface) `datasets` libraries installed, as the framework will automatically download and store the necessary data to the correct directories.

+For datasets from `ir_datasets`, the downloaded files are saved by default at `~/.ir_datasets/`.
+You can modify this path by changing the `IR_DATASETS_HOME` environment variable.

+Similarly, for datasets from the HuggingFace's `datasets`, the downloaded files are stored at `~/.cache/huggingface/datasets` by default.
+To specify a different cache directory, set the `HF_DATASETS_CACHE` environment variable.

+To train a customed model on your own dataset, please use the sample configurations under `lsr/config/dataset` as templates.
+Overall, you need three important files (see `lsr/dataset_utils` for the file format):
+- document collection: maps `document_id` to `document_text`
+- queries: maps `query_id` to `query_text`
+- train triplets or scored pairs:
+    - train triplets, used for contrastive learning, contains a list of <`query_id`, `positive_document_id`, `negative_document_id`> triplets.
+    - scored_pairs, used for distillation training, contain pairs of <`query`, `document_id`> with a relevance score.

 <!-- #### 2.1 Hard negatives and  CE's scores for distillation